How to Look Up an LLC in Mississippi? (Step by Step Guide)

 • Choose the "Basic" search option to search for trademarks based on words without considering design elements.

-• Enter the business name you want to check for trademarks.
-Be mindful of variations in spelling, spacing, or punctuation.
+• Type in the business name you want to check and watch for variations in spelling, spacing or punctuation.

-• Examine the search results to identify any existing trademarks that may conflict with the business name you're interested in.
+• Look through the results for any existing trademarks that could conflict with the name you want.

 2. State Trademark Check (SOT Website)